EMGuyant/inquisitive-nature/_posts/2022-09-07-powerautomate-dyanmic-approval-cycle.md

 ## Flow Control Actions
 The workflow will leverage the functionality of two flow control actions.
 The first, `Do until`, will continue to execute a series of contained actions until a specified condition is met.
 The second, `Switch`, evaluates an expression and determines whether the result matches any of the specified values.

-In the context of this workflow the `Do until` will continue to execute until a workflow variable (e.g. `swithExit`) is equal to `True`, indicating that the workflow should exit the approval loop.
-The `Switch` control will evaluate the value of an `approvalState` variable and execute the specific actions of the corresponding branch.
+In the context of this workflow the `Do until` will continue to execute until a workflow variable (`swithExit`) is equal to `True`, indicating that the workflow should exit the approval loop.
+The `Switch` control will evaluate the value of the `approvalState` variable and execute the specific actions of the corresponding branch.

 <br>